1919 Ontario general election: United Farmers

 The UFO focused on rural areas.
 Its leader, R.H.
 Halbert, did not campaign, as he had been elected to the House of Commons of Canada in an earlier by-election.
 It had only two incumbent MPPs, Beniah Bowman and John Wesley Widdifield, who had entered the legislature by winning by-elections in Manitoulin and Ontario North.

 Labour

 The labour political movement was fragmented between the Independent Labour Party, the Ontario section of the Canadian Labour Party, and the Ontario Labour Educational Association and its newspaper The Industrial Banner.
 The ILP was the effective organization on the campaign trail that year, and it promoted joint action with the UFO.

 Media in the campaign

 Media support in the campaign was mixed.
 The Globe and The Toronto Star, at that time both Liberal in outlook, were hostile against Dewart because of his stand on temperance issues.
 The Toronto World, generally a Conservative backer, pursued a simmering scandal from 1916 concerning International Nickel and alleged provincial support of wartime shipments of the metal to Germany via the cargo submarine Deutschland.
 The Farmer's Sun, recently acquired by the UFO, was an enthusiastic promoter of farmer policies.

+Electoral system

+Of the 111 seats, 103 were from single-member constituencies elected through first-past-the-post voting.
+The remaining eight came from four dual-member ridings in Toronto, each of which had parallel contests voting separately for seat A and seat B, each under FPTP.

 Synopsis of results

+Post-election pendulum

+The robustness of the margins of victory for each party can be summarized in electoral pendulums.
+These are not necessarily a measure of the volatility of the respective riding results.
+The following tables show the margins over the various 2nd-place contenders, for which one-half of the value represents the swing needed to overturn the result.
+Actual seat turnovers to the opposition parties in the 1919 election are noted for reference.